Calisthenics For Beginners: What It Is & How To Start

 The 2017 study we previously mentioned also found that after eight weeks of training, participants had improved their posture, strength and body composition.

-Another 2015 study published in the Journal of Exercise Physiology Online investigated the effects of calisthenic strength exercises in Physical Education classes in school children.
+Another 2015 study published in the Journal of Exercise Physiology Online investigated the effects of calisthenic exercises in Physical Education classes in school children.
 It found incorporating bodyweight calisthenics exercises (such as push-ups, squats and lunges) increased their strength, compared to recreational sports activities alone, ultimately recommending calisthenics should be part of a well-rounded fitness program for children!
-It’s a great way to support athletic performance, overall health, movement and quality of life.
+It’s a great way to support athletic performance, overall health, movement and quality of life at every stage of life.

 It makes you stronger

-Calisthenics exercises help you build full-body strength and increase your muscle mass over time, and as your strength improves, you can continue to make the exercises more challenging!
+Calisthenics can help you build full-body strength and increase your muscle mass over time, and as your strength improves, you can continue to make the exercises more challenging!

 It’s fun!

-Whether you’re learning squat basics, are trying to master movements on a pull-up bar, or you’re trying to improve your balance with single-leg or arm exercises, there are so many ways to keep your training fun and exciting as you build strength and flexibility.
+Whether you’re learning squat basics, are trying to master movements on a pull-up bar, or you’re looking to improve your balance with single-leg or arm exercises, there are so many ways to keep your training fun and exciting as you build strength and flexibility with calisthenics.

 Calisthenics For Beginners: What It Is & How To Start - Picture Panel 3 - Desktop